Lean Production and Leadership – OPERATIONAL EXCELLENCE of Companies in Japan

 • In-depth visits: Extensive factory tours, including live presentations of Kaizen activities; these visits are sometimes much longer than the typical 2-hour visits organised by other operators

+The aim is to give the improvement process in your company a powerful and sustainable boost.
 The standard by which the learning journeys are to be measured is: Ultimately, the only thing that counts is what is later implemented in your own company.
 Whether we live up to this claim you can see here.

 Back in 2016 I was able to take part in the insightful Learning Journey to Japan.
 During these eight days RD interlogue presents an impressive selection of companies displaying consistent implementation of lean and kaizen – especially with regards to the importance of soft factors such as mindset, culture and leadership.
 Since then we have been focusing much more on the 'left / right side of the brain'.
 We have not only implemented the lessons learned at Volkswagen, but also very consistently here at Bentley, with great results.